-Hotel Astoria 4* – a new renovated hotel near the castle – check prices and availability *
+Hotel Astoria 4* – a newly renovated hotel near the castle – check prices and availability *

 Best places to visit in Romania: Viscri fortified church

-Recommended by Katerina & Maria of It’s all trip to meThe stunning region of Transylvania in Romania is dotted with enchanting castles, imposing fortresses and impressive fortified churches.
-The latter are unique to the Saxon villages of Transylvania and they comprise elaborate defensive constructions which are built around the villages’ main churches.
+Recommended by Katerina & Maria of It’s all trip to meThe stunning region of Transylvania in Romania is dotted with enchanting castles, imposing fortresses, and impressive fortified churches.
+The latter is unique to the Saxon villages of Transylvania and they comprise elaborate defensive constructions that are built around the villages’ main churches.

 The one of Viscri is probably the most beautiful fortified church in Transylvania.
-It is a Gothic style church which features a gorgeous chapel.
-Within the grounds of the church there is also an on-site museum which showcases items from the everyday lives of Transylvanian Saxons.
+It is a Gothic-style church that features a gorgeous chapel.
+Within the grounds of the church, there is also an on-site museum that showcases items from the everyday lives of Transylvanian Saxons.